Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ## Craftsmanship

-* Craftmanship is the mindset held by craftsmen.
+* Craftsmanship is the mindset held by craftsmen.
 Its contains values, disciplines, techniques, attitudes and answers
 * These mindsets are passed down
 * You must make your mindset observable.
 You act as the role model
 * You become a craftsman first, and let your craftsmanship show.